Floyd B. Olson: Hennepin County Attorney

-In 1919, Olson was hired as an Assistant Hennepin County Attorney and by the following year had himself become the Hennepin County Attorney after the previous attorney was fired for accepting bribes.
+In 1919, Olson was hired as an Assistant Hennepin County Attorney and by the following year had himself become the Hennepin County Attorney after the previous attorney, William Nash, was fired for accepting bribes.

 During that period, he made his first foray into politics when he helped form the Committee of 48, an organization that attempted to draft Senator Robert M. La Follette to run for president on a third-party ticket.
 The effort proved unsuccessful, but La Follette would later run on the Progressive Party ticket in 1924.
 That same year, Olson ran in the Democratic primary for the local seat in the House of Representatives but lost.

 As Hennepin County Attorney, Olson quickly earned a name for himself as a stern prosecutor who relished going after crooked businessmen.
 He took on the Ku Klux Klan in a well-publicized case that brought both respect and death threats and was reelected to the position in 1922 and 1926.